Shyaar/yieldAgroVest/README.md

 ## Ongoing Development
 -  **Insurance Integration**: Farmers can opt-in for insurance with whitelisted providers to build credibility and protect against risks.
+-  **IPFS metaData generation**: Creating and minting NFTs to farmers on creating farm listing and to investors on buying shares.
+-  **FrontEnd Integration**: fully integrate the front end for better user experience.

 ---